Internet-of-People/iop-blockchain/doc/build-unix.md

         sudo apt-get install libboost-all-dev

-BerkeleyDB is required for the wallet. db4.8 packages are available [here](https://launchpad.net/~IoP/+archive/IoP).
-You can add the repository and install using the following commands:

-    sudo add-apt-repository ppa:IoP/IoP
-    sudo apt-get update
-    sudo apt-get install libdb4.8-dev libdb4.8++-dev

-Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, but these will install BerkeleyDB 5.1 or later, which break binary wallet compatibility with the distributed executables which are based on BerkeleyDB 4.8.
+Ubuntu and Debian have their own libdb-dev and libdb++-dev packages, these will install BerkeleyDB 5.1 or later.
+Versions higher than 5.x might break wallet compatibility.
 If you do not care about wallet compatibility, pass `--with-incompatible-bdb` to configure.

 See the section "Disable-wallet mode" to build IoP Core without wallet.